sent2280/RestAssuredFrameWork/README.md

 ## Configuration

-Framework uses **Log4j** to display logs in console and also to store the logs in file.
+Framework uses **Log4j** to display logs in console and to store in file.
 Different environment support is possible, So User can be able to configure different urls for QA, UAT and Prod.
+For more details about log4j please visit following [doc](https://logging.apache.org/log4j/1.2/).

 For log4g and multi environment support, user has to create following files: